We'll be happy to go down a list and we'll tally all the courageous things Barack Obama is doing.

 Now, Mr. Levinson's post knocks that one out of the water.

-But any and he really chides these guys at O'Reilly, which is where the two researchers were for being premature here and for for ignoring him and his research on this, about which he has written a book.
+And he really chides these guys at O'Reilly, which is where the two researchers were, for being premature here and for ignoring him and his research on this, about which he has written a book.

-Well, I had a bunch of email of course they were worried about it, Sturdley.
+Well, I had a bunch of emails.

-You know the tin foil hat crowd out there and the black helicopter bunch.
+You know, the tinfoil hat crowd out there and the black helicopter bunch.

 And it's understandable.

-You know, with this the kind of people running the country now, and we know that if you start connecting some dots, you take a little piece of information like this.
+You know, with the kind of people running the country now, and we know that if you start connecting some dots, you take a little piece of information like this.

 By the way, did you know that your iPhone keeps track of where you are?